top of page

 In 1936 a group of local thespians calling themselves the “Dramatists” produced their first play, Are You Intruding.
 They were invited by the Hovey Memorial Society (a men’s club) to use their newly-constructed, 1,300 seat, Hovey Memorial Building as their performing location.
 After the success of the Dramatists first effort, the Hovey Memorial Society invited the Dramatists to take up permanent residence at the hall.
 And so the Hovey Players were born.

 Many productions took place at the Hovey Memorial Building between 1936 and 1952.
-Well-used by both the Players and other groups it was the only amateur space available in the area of this size.
+Well-used by both the Players and other groups, it was the only amateur space available in the area of this size.
 The players met monthly in individuals’ homes.

-For the 1945-46 season, Hovey Players recorded a membership of about 100 and season ticket holders of about 500 (that grew to 900 by season end).
-Membership/sponsorship/season tickets were $2.40/season, tickets at the door were $.90, except for this year’s musical, which was $1.50.
+For the 1945-46 season, Hovey Players recorded a membership of about 100 and season ticket holders of about 500 (that grew to 900 by season's end).
+Membership/sponsorship/season tickets were $2.40/season, tickets at the door were $.90, except for the year’s musical, which was $1.50.
 Ushers wore formal dress, and the pre-show curtain speech was followed by the playing and singing, in the dark, of the Star Spangled Banner.

 In 1952, the Hovey Memorial Society dissolved and the building was sold to the International Brotherhood of Electrical Workers (IBEW) Local 1507.
 We left our birthplace.
 When the IBEW took over the building they began to charge high fees to renters.
-That and the advent of the TV changed the economics of live performance.
+That and the advent of the television changed the economics of live performance.
 Eventually the building fell into great disrepair and was sold to SGI International (a Buddhist group) in 1998 for only $400,000.
 The Hovey Players performed one last time at the building.
-It was a one night only performance, a review we called Back To Our Roots.
+It was a one night only performance, a review called Back To Our Roots.
 SGI has since renovated the interior into a temple, walling off the balcony.
 The stage is forever dark.

 Without a home after IBEW bought the Hovey Memorial Building, for two decades we performed in churches, schools (particularly Lexington Jr. High School), the Boys and Girls Club, and in small halls throughout the area.
 The 1960-1961 Season was the first year we performed a summer show (in a church).
 The group used the basement of 740 Main St as a workshop and clubhouse/rehearsal space.

-The History of Hamblin Hovey
+The History of Hamblin Hovey, Namesake of the Original Hovey Memorial Building

 bottom of page